Oracle bone script 甲骨文 jiǎgǔwén

 The analysis of the Oracle bones in the 1920s changed all this.
 Not only had China an advanced written language stretching back nearly four thousand years but the early historical records that had been considered largely 'legendary' were shown to be surprisingly accurate.

 In 1899 Wang Yirong ➚ 王懿荣 Wáng yì róng noticed markings on bone fragments he had bought in Beijing for grinding up for use in a traditional medicine potion.
-They were termed ‘dragon bones’ 龙骨 Lóng gǔ - like many other old fossils to denote their antiquity and supposed medical potency.
+They were termed ‘dragon bones’ 龙骨 Lóng gǔ - like many other old bones and fossils to denote their antiquity and supposed medical efficacy.
 A collection of the diagrams of the marks was then published by the noted Chinese scholar and politician Wang Guowei 王国维 in 1903.
 This stimulated worldwide interest and many more bones and some bronzes came onto the market that had been dug up by the locals.

 The source of the bones was traced to material washed into the 洹河 Huán hé river at the village of 小屯村 Xiǎo tún cūn near Anyang 安阳 ān yáng in Henan province.
 The villagers had stumbled upon the remains of the city of Yin, the capital of Shang dynasty China (1711-1066BCE) (殷墟 Yīnxū).

 In 1928 a full scale archaeological excavation under the auspices of the 中国研究院历史语言研究所 Zhōng guó yán jiū yuàn lì shǐ yǔ yán yán jiū suǒ was initiated.
 In 1936 they found an undisturbed archive of 17,000 items including bones strung together into bundles.
 About 10% of all the bones are inscribed.
 In all over 100,000 inscribed bones have been unearthed and these became scattered worldwide for study, many of them have ended up in Taiwan after the Civil War.
-Bronzes, large qing musical stone; tombs and many other things were also found during the excavations.
+Bronzes, large qing musical stone; tombs and many other items were also found during the excavations.
 Although some of the bronzes had inscriptions they tend to be shorter in length and often used older script forms.

 Analysis showed that the inscriptions were associated with divination.
 The inscriptions on cattle bones and tortoise shells was identified as an early form of the Chinese written language used in the Chinese Bronze Age.
 The system of writing is called 甲骨文 Jiǎ gǔ wén (literally 'first/shell bone writing') It is the earliest form of writing known east of the Indus river.
 No earlier form of writing has been found in China mainly because these writings would have been made on perishable materials such as wood, bamboo and silk (bronze was only just coming into use).